tamara-h/pod/README.md

 matt smells

-Created by Tamara, Maddy, att, Ashley and Luca
+Created by Tamara, Maddy, Matt, Ashley and Luca